 Step 6: Determine Ideal Discounts & Incentives

-This is where benchmarking comes in hand.
-Knowing realistic rates based off of similar-sized shippers will allow you to project feasible savings.
+- Realistic rates based on similar-sized shippers will allow you to project feasible savings.

 Step 7: RFP/Request For Proposal